-The information in this report that relates to Ore Reserve is based on information compiled by Mr Per Scrimshaw, a Competent Person who is a Member of The Australasian Institute of Mining and Metallurgy.
-Mr Scrimshaw is employed by Entech Pty Ltd and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Mr Scrimshaw consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this announcement that relates to Ore Reserve is based on, and fairly represents, information and supporting documentation prepared by Mr Per Scrimshaw, a Competent Person who is a Member of The Australasian Institute of Mining and Metallurgy.
+Mr Scrimshaw is employed by Entech Pty Ltd and has sufficient experience that is relevant to the style of mineralization and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Mr Scrimshaw consents to the inclusion in the announcement of the matters based on his information in the form and context in which it appears.